Differentially Private Substring and Document Counting with Near-Optimal Error: Introduction

-In many data analysis applications, the data is a database of sequential data, which we refer to as \emph{documents} or \emph{strings}, for example, trajectory data, DNA data, web browsing statistics, and text protocols for next-word suggestions.
+Many data analysis applications deal with databases of sequential data, which we refer to as \emph{documents} or \emph{strings}: For example, biological sequence data, web browsing statistics, trajectory data, and text protocols for next-word suggestions.
 Since these documents contain highly confidential information, an important question is whether such collections can be analyzed while preserving differential privacy.
-In string algorithms research, pattern matching is one of the most fundamental problems with many applications: Given a string $S$ and a pattern $P$, decide whether $P$ exists in $S$.
-A natural way of translating this into a family of counting queries is the following: For a database that is a collection of documents $\setstr=S_1,\dots, S_n$, and a query pattern $P$, how many documents in $\setstr$ contain $P$?
+For databases consisting of many documents, we are interested in the \emph{patterns} they contain.
+In particular: For a database that is a collection of documents $\setstr=S_1,\dots, S_n$, and a query pattern $P$, how many documents in $\setstr$ contain $P$?
 This problem is called \documentcount.
-Another closely related question is: For a database $\setstr=S_1,\dots, S_n$, and a query pattern $P$, how often does $P$ appear as a substring of a document in $\setstr$ \emph{in total}?
+Another closely related question is: How often does $P$ appear as a substring of the documents in $\setstr$ \emph{in total}?
 We call this problem \substringcount.
-The difference between \documentcount\ and \substringcount\ is that in the latter, if a pattern $P$ occurs multiple times in the same document in $\setstr$, we count all its occurrences, while in the former, any document in $\setstr$ can contribute at most one to the count of any pattern.
-In the non-private setting, these problems have been extensively studied in the data structure setting, where you preprocess the collection $\setstr$ to be able to answer queries for any pattern $P$, see e.g., \cite{GKNP2013, FMMN2007, GK2011, Muthukrishnan2002, GNP2020, PJS1995, GM2005, LW2013, Navarro2014, MNSV2010, Sadakane2007, BHMM2009}.
+The difference between \documentcount\ and \substringcount\ is that in the latter, if a pattern occurs multiple times in the same document of $\setstr$, we count all its occurrences, while in the former, any document in $\setstr$ can contribute at most one to the count of any pattern.
+In the non-private setting, these problems have been extensively studied from a data-structure perspective, where the goal is to preprocess $\setstr$ to answer queries for any pattern $P$ efficiently: see e.g.~\cite{GKNP2013, FMMN2007, GK2011, Muthukrishnan2002, GNP2020, PJS1995, GM2005, LW2013, Navarro2014, MNSV2010, Sadakane2007, BHMM2009}.